michbarsinai/ORCID-WorksList-Widget/README.md

-# jQuery ORCID Profiles Widget
+# jQuery ORCID Works List Widget
-A jQuery plugin to show the works stored in an ORCID record.
+A jQuery plugin to show the works stored in an [ORCID](http://orcid.org) record.
 A classic use would be to put a list of works in a faculty web page.

 ## Requirements
 HTML5